 Key facts of the tour

-A visit to the largest living moor in Central Europe: The Murnauer Moos in the "Blaues Land" south of the Staffelsee is probably the most impressive moor landscape in Bavaria.
-In the southern half, elongated hills rise from the moor, the so-called Köchel, which merge with wet meadows and forest sections to form a unique mosaic.
-In terms of its size and enclosure, its landscape forms and its flora and fauna, the moss is unique.
+A visit to the largest living moor in Central Europe: the Murnauer Moos in the "Blue Land" south of Staffelsee is probably the most impressive moor landscape in Bavaria.
+In the southern half, elongated hills rise out of the moor, the so-called Köchel, which combine with wet meadows and forest sections to form a unique mosaic.
+The moor is unique in terms of its size and compactness, its landscape forms and its flora and fauna.
 Many endangered animal and plant species find a refuge here.
-After large-scale mining of coveted hard rock began in 1930, the Moos has been a nature reserve since 1980 with a core area of around 23 square kilometres.
+After coveted hard rock was mined on a large scale from 1930, the moss has been a nature reserve since 1980 with a core area of around 23 square kilometres.

-The mystical beauty of the landscape was already appreciated by the painters of the "Blaue Reiter" at the beginning of the 20th century.
+The mystical beauty of the landscape was already appreciated by the painters of the "Blue Rider" movement at the beginning of the 20th century.
 The founders of the artists' group Gabriele Münter and Wassily Kandinsky liked to spend time here.
-In numerous works, the landscape was denied.
-For those who want to combine nature with art, the 33-kilometre bike tour from Murnau to the Moos followed by a visit to the Münter House is highly recommended.
+Many of their works depict the landscape.
+If you want to combine nature with art, we highly recommend the 33-kilometre cycle tour from Murnau to Moos, followed by a visit to the Münter House.

-A cycling tour for families, culture lovers and nature lovers.
+A cycle tour for families, culture lovers and nature enthusiasts

 Start and end station